How to make a huge difference in your sales results

 - Advertise your sale using your marquee.

-If you at least follow these basic steps, you’ll be well on your way to elementary school fundraising success.
+If you follow these basic steps, you’ll be well on your way to implementing elementary school fundraising ideas that work.